Serial analyzer

 1. If measuring on the data+ of the differential bus use normal, if measuring on data- use inverted.

-To control the behavior of the Serial analyzer sink, several properties are available.
+To control the behavior of the Serial decoder sink, several properties are available.
 These can be accessed through a settings page in the output window.

-The Source selector determines which source of the Serial analyzer the settings page affects.
-The Default selection affects the set of properties that is used when a new source is connected to the Serial analyzer.
+The Source selector determines which source of the Serial decoder the settings page affects.
+The Default selection affects the set of properties that is used when a new source is connected to the Serial decoder.

 Bitrate

 For correct detection, the Bitrate property must be set to the correct value corresponding to the bus that is under measurement.
-It can be set to several common values, but also to an Auto detect value.
+It can be set to several common values, but also to an Auto detect value, where the Serial decoder will determine the used bitrate.
+It is also possible to enter an arbitrary value in the bitrate edit field.

 Databits